dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ### Configuring a Hashicorp Vault Server

-Do the following to set up [Hashicorp Vault](https://www.vaultproject.io/) server for use with Dgraph:
+Do the following to set up on the [Hashicorp Vault](https://www.vaultproject.io/) server for use with Dgraph:

 1. Ensure that the Vault server is accessible from Dgraph Alpha and configured using URL `http://fqdn[ip]:port`.
 2. Enable [AppRole Auth method](https://www.vaultproject.io/docs/auth/approle) and enable [KV Secrets Engine](https://www.vaultproject.io/docs/secrets/kv).
-3. Save the 256-bits (32 ASCII characters) long ACL secret in a KV Secret path.
-For example, you can upload this below to KV Secrets V2 path of `secret/data/dgraph/alpha`:
+3. Save the 256-bits (32 ASCII characters) long ACL secret in a KV Secret pat (K/V Version 1 or K/V Version 1).
+For example, you can upload this below to KV Secrets Engine Version 2 path of `secret/data/dgraph/alpha`:
    ```json
    {
      "options": {